loverszhaokai/JohnTheRipper/afl-1.55b/readme.markdown

 The main goal of john mode is to **mutate the hash file as we want**.
 With the built-in support, user can control how to mutate the hash file.
 I think it is **GREAT**!

-The input file is written in xml and it should follow the [strict format](http://address_to_add.com), the idea is inspired by [peach fuzzer pit file](http://old.peachfuzzer.com/v3/PeachPit.html).
+The input file is written in xml and it should follow the [john format](https://github.com/loverszhaokai/JohnTheRipper/blob/add_afl/afl-1.55b/docs/john_format.markdown), the idea is inspired by [peach fuzzer pit file](http://old.peachfuzzer.com/v3/PeachPit.html).

 To use John mode you should add **'-j'** option in afl-fuzz, such as afl-fuzz -j ...